 30 minutes from JR Tokyo station, 25 minutes

-from Haneda Airport, and 90 minutes from Nar
+from Haneda Airport, and 90 minutes from Narita

 International Airport by train.

-Yokohama’s Creative City Measures makes the most of the city’s greatest strength – the unique history and culture of its port – and utilizes the creativity inherent in art and culture in order to develop an urban environment that gives rise to new values and appeal.
-The pioneering Creative City in Japan, Yokohama has pursued these measures since 2004.
+Yokohama’s Culture, Art and Creative City Measures make the most of the city’s greatest strength – the unique history and culture of its port – and utilize "the creativity" inherent in art and culture in order to develop an urban environment that give rise to new values and appeal.
+As the pioneering Creative City in Japan, Yokohama has pursued these measures since 2004.